ryan-t-ramirez/HIPAAChecker-Security-Compliance-Audit/README.md

 ### 📂 Repository Contents
 * **1_Security_Audit_Professional_Project.pdf**: The primary executive summary and full audit findings.
 * **2_HIPAAChecker_Testing_Protocols.pdf**: Detailed breakdown of the QA methodologies used.
-* **3_Stakeholder_Presentation_ProfessionalProject.pptx**: The executive presentation outlining the product's security posture and risk assessment.
+* **3_Stakeholder_Presentation_ProfessionalProject.pptx**: The final presentation outlining the product's security posture and risk assessment.

 ### 🔍 Key Findings
 The audit validated the application against **45 CFR Part 160** standards.
 Below is a summary of the risk assessment performed during the QA phase.